google/deepconsensus/docs/runtime_metrics.md

 The recommended compute setup for DeepConsensus is to shard each SMRT Cell into at least 500 shards, each of which can run on a 16-CPU machine (or smaller).
 We find that having more than 16 CPUs available for each shard does not significantly improve runtime.
-Additionally, running with `--batch_size=1024 --batch_zmws=100` is a reasonable setup for minimizing memory requirements while still achieving the best runtime.
-If you find that this exhausts the memory on your machines though, reducing both, e.g. to `--batch_size=512 --batch_zmws=20` would be a good thing to try.
+Additionally, for DC v1.2 running with `--batch_size=2048 --batch_zmws=1000` is a reasonable setup for minimizing memory requirements while still achieving the best runtime.
+If you find that this exhausts the memory on your machines though, reducing both, e.g. to `--batch_size=1024 --batch_zmws=20` would be a good thing to try.

 See the [yield metrics page](yield_metrics.md) for total runtimes on full SMRT Cells of different sequencing runs.